 Amelie is a fourth-year Biology major from Tomball, Texas.
 She is also pursuing a Spanish for Medical Professions certificate.
 Though she has not created her field yet, she is interested in exploring literature and philosophy.
 Outside of Polymathic Scholars, she is involved with her FRI stream, Glow Worms, and Delta Epsilon Mu.
 In her free time, Amelie loves reading, baking, drinking tea, and being with her friends & her dogs.
 She plans on attending medical school in order to become a surgeon.
 Amelie is a member of the Outreach and Inclusion committee.

 Katia is a third-year Polymathic Scholar from Houston, TX pursuing a degree in Chemistry.
-Her field “Friend or Foe: Food for the International Female Athlete” focuses on the intersection between the culture of food and the reproductive health of female athletes.
-She is currently involved in the Society for Advancing Gender Equity in STEM, the Texas Education Abroad Global Ambassadors Program, and is an undergraduate researcher in the Rose Research Group.
-Outside of class, she enjoys baking and cooking everything, being with her family and friends, sports and exercise, and travelling.
+Her field is hopefully going to focus on the intersection between the culture of food, sustainability, and history.
+She is currently involved in the Texas Orange Jackets, Society for Advancing Gender Equity in STEM, and is an undergraduate researcher in the Rose Research Group.
+Outside of class, she enjoys baking and cooking everything, being with her family and friends, sports and exercise, crocheting, and travelling.
 She plans to go to graduate school to focus on food science and take her love for gastronomy worldwide.
 Katia is a member of the Small Events Committee.

 Haya is a third-year Polymathic scholar from Friendswood, TX who is pursuing a major in Biochemistry.
 Although she does not have a field yet, her interests are centered around nature-inspired design and biomimicry.
 On campus, she is involved in various sustainability-focused projects like Trash2Treasure and UT Outpost, where she serves as a volunteer.
 In her free time, she enjoys listening to music, daydreaming, dissociating and watching dramas.
 She also enjoys experimenting with fashion and doing henna on her lovely friends.
 Haya is a member of the Public Relations Committee.